 Take advantage of the GED Ready practice test guarantee through December 30, 2014

 Earn a score of “Likely to Pass" on the GED Ready practice test in any subject, and the GED Testing Service guarantees that you will pass the GED test in that subject.
 If not, the GED Testing Service will pay the fee for retakes of that subject test.

 The Tests of General Educational Development (GED) are developed by the American Council on Education to enable persons who have not graduated from high school to demonstrate the attainment of abilities normally associated with completion of a high school program of study.

 2014 Computer-Based Testing

-In 2014, the GED 21st Century Initiative will change the GED test.
-The new assessment will measure high school equivalency and, in addition, career and college readiness through a new endorsement.
-The new test will be delivered in a computer-based format only.
+In 2014, the GED 21st Century Initiative changed the GED test.
+The new assessment measures high school equivalency and, in addition, career and college readiness through a new endorsement.
+The new test is delivered in a computer-based format only.

 Beginning January 1, 2014, VDOE will no longer accept paper, phone, fax or email requests for the fulfillment of GED credentials.
 Starting January 2, 2014, GED test takers who earned a credential before 2014 can order duplicate copies of transcripts and official Virginia GED certificates online at the GED Credentialing website.